 A Horrible Disease

-Have you experienced NIH?
-Many inventors are stricken with a horrible disease we call the Not Invented Here Syndrome.
-It’s horrible because it causes blindness, irrational reactions and stunts inventive growth.
+Have you ever experienced NIH?
+Many inventors are stricken with this horrible disease we call NIH Syndrome — or Not Invented Here Syndrome.
+It's horrible because it causes blindness, irrational reactions and stunts inventive growth.
 This disease, when present, will manifest itself when someone offers an opinion or suggestion about an invention.

 Of course, there are varying degrees of the infliction.
 They range from mild to severe, so the outcome or the reaction is also present in the varying degrees.
 Be aware, this disease is can get far more acute when pressures for decisions are present.